Get Tech Tips

 What Willis Understood

-You may be led to believe that Willis Carrier invented compression refrigeration?
-Nope, the first commercial attempts at compression refrigeration began in the 1830’s and the patent above actually has no compression refrigeration in it whatsoever.
-Many will say that he was the first to dehumidify the air, this is also false, there had been compression refrigerated cooling coils in use that dehumidified the air before Willis came along they just didn't do it on purpose.
+You may be led to believe that Willis Carrier invented compression refrigeration.
+Nope, the first commercial attempts at compression refrigeration began in the 1830s, and the patent above actually has no compression refrigeration in it whatsoever.
+Many will say that he was the first to dehumidify the air; this is also false, as there had been compression refrigerated cooling coils in use that dehumidified the air before Willis came along.
+They just didn't do it on purpose.

-The Carrier “Air Washer” was nothing more than water pumped through nozzles that produced a mist of water.
-The air would blow through the water mist and it would clean the air, drop it to dew point (100% RH) and then continue to sensibly cool the air.
-Willis worked in northern states with cold groundwater at a time before water use restrictions so the cold water would serve to cool AND dehumidify the air.
-At the time it seemed like black magic that running air over water could REMOVE water from the air, but so long as the water temperature was below the dew point temperature of the air that is exactly what would happen.
-All Willis had to do to change the dehumidifier to humidifier was to increase the water temperature or change the dehumidifier to a sensible cooling machine was to use cold water and give the air more dwell time or passes through the water to decrease the sensible temperature.
+The Carrier “Air Washer” was nothing more than water pumped through nozzles that produced a water mist.
+The air would blow through the water mist, and it would clean the air, drop it to dew point (100% RH), and then continue to cool the air sensibly.
+Willis worked in northern states with cold groundwater during a time before water use restrictions.
+So, the cold water would cool AND dehumidify the air.
+At the time, it seemed like black magic that running air over water could REMOVE water from the air, but so long as the water temperature was below the dew point temperature of the air, that is exactly what would happen.
+All Willis had to do to change the dehumidifier to a humidifier was increase the water temperature.
+To change the dehumidifier to a sensible cooling machine, all he had to do was use cold water and give the air more dwell time or pass through the water to decrease the sensible temperature.

-In the process Carrier and his team made many discoveries about air and in 1911 Carrier presented possibly his greatest work which he called the “psychrometric formulae” which is the founding document on which all of of current understanding of psychometrics is built.
-Carrier took a VERY SIMPLE idea and pursued it and understood better than the others around him and because of that, we remember him today.
-He thought about cooling, heating, ventilation, humidity and air cleanliness and combined them together into one machine that controlled it all.
+In the process, Carrier and his team made many discoveries about air, and in 1911, Carrier presented possibly his greatest work, which he called the “psychrometric formulae.”
+That piece is the founding document on which all of the current understanding of psychrometrics is built.
+Carrier took a VERY SIMPLE idea, pursued it, and understood it better than the others around him, and because of that, we remember him today.
+He thought about cooling, heating, ventilation, humidity, and air cleanliness and combined them into one machine that controlled it all.

-Later on Carrier would begin actively “cooling” the air with compression refrigeration and replaced water sprays with refrigerant evaporator coils to leverage the latent capacity of refrigerants, but it all started with a mist of water an understanding of dewpoint, some dogged determination and some clever marketing for his “manufactured weather”.
+Later on, Carrier would begin actively “cooling” the air with compression refrigeration.
+He replaced water sprays with refrigerant evaporator coils to leverage the latent capacity of refrigerants.
+Nevertheless, it all started with a mist of water, an understanding of dewpoint, some dogged determination, and some clever marketing for his “manufactured weather.”

-To find the catalog where I found some of this information I created a link to the national archives at hvacrschool.com/willis
+To find the catalog where I found some of this information, you can search the national archives right HERE.